 And ghost-likes only ever equate to ghost-sales, which can buy ghost-food to put on your spectral dining room table…but you’re not a ghost are you?

 …didn’t think so.
 And neither is your landlord.

 The victim, upon finally having the cold and unforgiving iron anvil of awareness suddenly drop on their skull as if they were a Looney Toon, comes to the heart-crushing realization that they’ve just wasted thousands of dollars for a service that provided little to no ROI (Return On Investment), and can’t sue or demand a refund…because they did get likes, and those likes are verifiable by credible third-party dashboards, such as Facebook and Google Analytics, which means the firm that they contracted did technically and officially fulfill their end of the contract, in the eyes of a court of law.
 Therefore, the case would be dismissed—and the fraudulent marketing company would be free to take advantage of others, while the victim would be left bereft of untold amounts of money, time, and emotions.

-We, at StrataGem Internet Marketing, on the other hand, never focus on vanity metrics in order to make ourselves look bigger than what we are with a bunch of followers that don’t really engage with us, and we highly recommend that you don’t either.
+I, on the other hand, never focus on vanity metrics in order to make myself look bigger than what I am with a bunch of followers that don’t really engage with me, and I highly recommend that you don’t either.